All Episodes

 Of course, the guys that have really got it together are the ham radio operators.

-And I recommend, I talk about ham radio in my book and all the other options, whether it's commercial or family band radio.
+And I recommend, I talk about ham radio in my book and all the other options, whether it's commercial or family-band radio.

-First you need to start out and decide who you want to talk to.
+First, you need to start out and decide who you want to talk to.

-Yeah, but that's short range stuff.
+Yeah, but that's short-range.

-That's very short range.
+That's very short-range.

 It should be said.